-You will be applying to join our inaugural class so we currently do not have statistics for the WesternU Oregon DPT program.
-We plan to seat a class of 60 students.
-For the class entering Fall 2020 in California, we received just over 950 applications, conducted approximately 300 interviews, and seated a class of 54 students.
+For the class entering Fall 2023, we received just under 300 applications, conducted approximately 96 interviews, and seated a class of 41 students.
 Interviews are required and we strongly encourage you to attend an on-campus Preview Day event or Information Session.

 Question 2: Do you have an early decision process?